drBenway/pixi-vn-wiki/start/videos.md

 ## Load Video

-After adding the video, you can load the texture and show it on the canvas using the `CanvasVideo.load` method.
+After adding the video, you can load the texture and show it on the canvas using the `Video.load` method.

 This method is asynchronous, so: